 Although the Potomac is a Loop side trip, the original plan was to go back up and claim victory at The Yards.
 Meh.
 The Potomac was really cool once up and once down—and before we saw the rest of the much cooler stuff along the way—but we hate D.C., Mallory is gone, and there’s no point in going back.

-After our first Loop stop at Colonial Beach, we rounded Point Lookout, cruised out to green 69A, and joined up with The Loop proper.
+After our first Loop stop at Colonial Beach, we rounded Point Lookout, cruised out to green 69A, joined up with The Loop proper, and headed north.

 Woooo!
-The Gods of Sea and Air honored the occasion by giving us an easy day crossing the Potomac, which allowed for a champagne (and cranberry) toast.
+The Gods of Sea and Air honored the occasion by giving us an easy day crossing the Potomac, which allowed for a champagne (and cranberry) toast in front of the channel marker that’s now maybe the most important of the thousands of channel markers we’ve passed.

 We’re happy Brent and Karen were along to celebrate with us.
 Plus we needed someone to take the picture.